owncloud/pyocclient/README.md

 This library makes it possible to connect to an ownCloud instance and perform file, share and attribute operations in python.

+Please note that this is **not** a sync client implementation but rather a wrapper around various APIs.

 See the [ownCloud homepage](http://owncloud.org) for more information about ownCloud.

 ## Features